sharathkrml/predictiongame-contract/README.md

 # Predict and win (ETH/USD Exchange rate) ,Kovan testnet

+## Automated with Chainlink Keepers & Price data from Chainlink Data Fields

 Users can mint Game token from Website(first mint is free),and use that to be part of the game

 if 10 people participated,the one who has the closest prediction wins